TheKrystalShip/KGSM/CONTRIBUTING.md

 5. Push to your fork: `git push origin feature-or-fix-name`.
 6. Open a pull request with a description of your changes.

+## Key Areas for Contribution

+### Game Server Blueprints
+The most valuable contribution is adding support for new game servers:
+- **Native Blueprints**: Add `.bp` files for games with native Linux server support
+- **Container Blueprints**: With KGSM 2.0, you can contribute `docker-compose.yml` files for containerized game servers
+- Use the existing blueprints in the `blueprints/default` directory as templates
+- Follow the guidelines in `docs/blueprints.md`

+### System Compatibility
+- Test KGSM on different Linux distributions and report compatibility
+- Add support for alternative system components:
+  - Process management systems (alternatives to systemd)
+  - Firewall configurations (alternatives to ufw)
+  - Enhanced event data and monitoring capabilities

+### Testing and Bug Reports
+- Test KGSM on your Linux distribution and report any compatibility issues
+- Report bugs using the issue templates on GitHub
+- Verify fixes and new features work across different environments

+### Documentation
+- Improve guides, tutorials, and examples
+- Translate documentation to other languages
+- Add diagrams or screenshots to clarify complex concepts

+## Using GitHub Issue Templates
+The project includes several issue templates for different types of contributions:
+- Bug Report
+- Feature Request
+- New Game Server
+- Documentation Improvement

+Please use these templates when creating new issues as they help provide the necessary information.

 ## Coding Standards
 KGSM uses an `.editorconfig` file to maintain consistent coding styles across different editors.
 Please ensure your editor respects the following settings:
 - Indent style: Spaces